lamhq/tech-notes/finance/4-capm/1-note.md

 - $r_f$: risk free rate
 - $r_i$: rate of return of the stock $i$
 - $\sigma_i$: standard deviation of the stock $i$

+## Alpha

+Alpha is a measure of how good or poor the performance of a fund manager has been.

+The standard CAPM setting assumes an alpha equal to 0.

+$$
+r_i = \alpha + r_f + \beta_{im}(r_m - r_f)
+$$

+Alpha show how much return we get without bearing extra risk.

+A good portfolio manager outperforms the market and earns a positive alpha.

+A poor portfolio manager underperforms the market and earns a negative or zero alpha.

+An investment manager:
+- Industry knowledge
+- Company-specific information
+- Trading know-how

+**How does an investment manager outperform the market?**
+- Passive trading: investing in a market index and waiting patiently
+- Active trading: adjusting investmentportfolios on a frequent basis (days to months)

+If an investment professional charges you 1% of the invested amount, he needs to outperform the market by over 1%.
+Otherwise, you'd be better off investing in a passive fund that charges you a tiny portion of the invest income.

+William Sharpe believes investors should bet on the efficiency of markets and shouldn't bother paying high management fees, given only 2% of funds have a positive alpha consistently.

+### Comparing investments

+Alpha is comparable only when the risk profile of the investments being compared is similar.

+We shouldn't compare a portfolio of small illiquid companies (operating in an emerging market) with a well diversified portfolio of blue chip companies.